 The first step is to contact the Town of High River Assessment Department.

-If you are not satisfied with the outcome of assessor review the next step in the process is to appeal the assessment to the Assessment Review Board.
+If you are not satisfied with the outcome of the assessor review you may then appeal the assessment to the Assessment Review Board.

-The deadline to appeal your assessment will be provided with the assessment notice.
+The deadline to appeal your assessment is May 7, 2021.

 Clerk of the Assessment Review Board 309B Macleod Trail SW High River, Alberta T1V 1Z5